 The copy-back program is configured to quickly and efficiently rewrite data stored in one page within the plane to another page within the same plane without utilizing an external memory.
 Since the time-consuming sequently-reading and its re-loading cycles are removed, the system performance is improved.
 The benefit is especially obvious when a portion of a block is updated and the rest of the block also need to be copied to the newly assigned free block.
 The operation for performing a copy-back program is a sequential execution of page-read without burst-reading cycle and copying-program with the address of destination page.
-A normal read operation with "00h" command and the address of the source page moves the whole 528byte data into the internal page registers.
+A normal read operation with "00h" command and the address of the source page moves the whole 528byte data into the internal buffer.
 As soon as the device returns to Ready state, Page-Copy Data-input command (8Ah) with the address cycles of destination page followed may be written.
 The Program Confirm command (10h) is required to actually begin the programming operation.
 Copy-Back Program operation is allowed only within the same memory plane.
 Once the Copy-Back Program is finished, any additional partial page programming into the copied pages is prohibited before erase.
-A14 and A15 must be the same between source and target page.
-Figure 18 shows the command sequence for single plane operation.
+A14, A15 and A26 must be the same between source and target page.
+Figure20 shows the command sequence for single plane operation.
 "When there is a program-failure at Copy-Back operation, error is reported by pass/fail status.
-But if the soure page has a bit error for charge loss, accumulated copy-back operations could also accumulate bit errors.
-For this reason, two bit ECC is recommended for copy-back operation."
+But if the soure page has a bit error for charge loss, accumulated copy-back operation."

-Figure 18.
+Figure 17.
 One Page Copy-Back program Operation